lu-sd/personal_blog/src/content/posts/49-jsInterQ.md

 DOM: Imperative approach, where developers describe how to change the UI.
 Virtual DOM: Declarative approach, where developers describe what the UI should look like, and React handles the changes.

+### what is JSX?
+JSX is just a JavaScript extension that allows us to represent React’s tree of objects with a syntax that looks like an HTML template.
+Browsers don’t have to deal with JSX at all and React does not have to deal with it either!
+Only the compiler does.

 ### what is callback

 A callback is a function that you pass into another function as an argument, and this callback function gets executed (or "called back") after the completion of that function.